Flotomate/product_docs/source/dashboard/out-of-the-box-dashboards.rst

 Out of the Box Dashboards
 *************************

-Flotomate ITSM tool provides four predefined Dashboards out of the box.
+Motadata ITSM tool provides four predefined Dashboards out of the box.
 Each of them have a theme that showcases specific Dashlets.
 These Dashboards support the following operations:

 - Predefined Dashboards are shared with all users having the :ref:`Dashboard rights`.